sajusal/sros-gnoi-cert/README.md

 # SR OS gNOI certificate management
-This tutorial is on gRPC gNOI certificate management in SR OS.
+This tutorial is on gRPC gNOI certificate management in Nokia SR OS.

 gNOI is a gRPC service for performing operations on the router.
 For more details, please visit [gNOI Openconfig page](https://github.com/openconfig/gnoi/tree/main).

-For more details on SR OS implementation of gRPC services, refer to [SR OS Documentation](https://documentation.nokia.com/sr/24-3/7x50-shared/system-management/grpc.html)
+For more details on SR OS implementation of gRPC services, refer to [SR OS Documentation](https://documentation.nokia.com/sr/24-10/7x50-shared/system-management/grpc.html)

 ## SR OS Node